 This position is responsible for building and designing communication networks, including local area networks (LANs), wide area networks (WANs) and intranets.
 Network engineers can benefit from this credential to gain the basic knowledge needed to get started in the role.
 The Network+ suits many tech professionals because it is a vendor-neutral certification that teaches concepts rather than product — or brand-specific fundamentals.

 - Designing, managing, fault-finding and rolling out networks

 - Analyzing network performance, traffic and utilization

-- Plan and predict expansion and retraction of networks
+- Planning and predicting expansion and retraction of networks

-A network administrator is somebody within the IT department who has knowledge of and skills in advanced networking concepts such as routing, VLANs and intersite connections.
-Network administrators are responsible for maintaining network devices and configurations while ensuring that all connections remain active and stable.
-Network administrators work closely with service providers to ensure maximum uptime for all mission-critical systems and networks.
+With its wide-ranging scope in the field of networking, Network+ shows employers that you have the skills to succeed as a network administrator.
+This position is responsible for maintaining network devices and configurations while ensuring that all connections remain active and stable.
+They also work closely with service providers to ensure maximum uptime for all mission-critical systems and networks.